 Discussions with other officials in South Vietnam led General LeMay to conclude that there were divergent opinions on the success or effectiveness of the spray program.
 However, in President Diem, the general found a strong supporter of using anticrop chemicals against areas "known" to be completely dominated by the Viet Cong.
-Considering that experts on the subject had told him that the time was right for using the chemicals against crops, and in light of the availability in South Vietnam of the necessary chemicals, aircraft, and skilled crews, General LeMay recommended that an anticrop program should get underway immediately.13 in South Vietnam in April to continue further research.
-The leader of this team was Brig.
-Gen. Fred J. Delmore, the head of the Research and Development Command, U.S. Army Chemical Corps.
-Also included were four scientists: two from the U.S. Department of Agriculture-Warren C. Shaw and Donald Whittam; one from ARPA-Levi T. Burcham; and one from the Chemical Corps-Charles E. Minarik.
-This evaluation team began its investigation on April 7, 1962 and completed its report on the 28th.
-General Delmore presented an eight-minute oral summary of his team's findings to Secretary McNamara, Admiral Felt, General Harkins, and other officials at the fifth regular conference between the Secretary of Defense and his Pacific area military commanders, at MACV headquarters in Saigon, on May 11, 1962.
-General Delmore gave a brief description of his team's mission and composition, concluding that "the report is technical in nature, and except as to technical feasibility, does not address itself to operational considerations."
+Considering that experts on the subject had told him that the time was right for using the chemicals against crops, and in light of the availability in South Vietnam of the necessary chemicals, aircraft, and skilled crews, General LeMay recommended that an anticrop program should get underway immediately."

+In response to the February requests for a detailed report on the effectiveness of the Ranch Hand missions, a team selected by ARPA assembled in South Vietnam in April to continue further research.
+The leader of team was Brig.
+Gen. Fred J. Delmore, the head of the Research Development Command, U.S. Army Chemical Corps.
+Also included four scientists: two from the U.S. Department of Agriculture-Warren Shaw and Donald Whittam; one from ARPA-Levi T. Burcham; and from the Chemical Corps-Charles E. Minarik.
+This evaluation team be its investigation on April 7, 1962 and completed its report on the 28th.
+Geral Delmore presented an eight-minute oral summary of his team's finding to Secretary McNamara, Admiral Felt, General Harkins, and other official at the fifth regular conference between the Secretary of Defense and Pacific area military commanders, at MACV headquarters in Saigon, May 11, 1962.
+General Delmore gave a brief description of his team's mission and composition, concluding that "the report is technical in nature and except as to technical feasibility, does not address itself to operations."